tylert/linux-pi-boot-camp/source/volunteer_info.rst

 The intention is that you would have available all the stuff needed to work on a Raspberry Pi unit or BeagleBone or other similar recent Linux machine.
-You may be asked to assist with reinstallation, booting, general startup or other related introductory-type tasks.
+You may be asked to assist with reinstallation, booting, general startup or other related introductory-type questions.
 You may certainly do whatever you are comfortable doing and/or call upon the assistance of your fellow Linux gurus.

 When you get there, talk to the nice folks at the `Info Desk`_ to determine